You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 Yes.
 We enjoy being part of the local tech communities, and encourage you to join us.
 We regularly attend (and speak at) tech meetups such as PHPSW and Bristol JS, and we’ll share details of interesting upcoming events and conferences with you.

-You’ll also get to meet people in the tech scene through our guest lectures and hiring partner events, as well as our own alumni.
+You’ll also get to meet people in the tech scene through our guest lectures and industry partner events, as well as our own alumni.
 We always say, it’s not just about meeting people who’ll get you your first job – it’s about building connections that can help throughout your career.

 We have a range of tech companies we work with to get our students into jobs.
-We call them our hiring partners.
+We call them our industry partners.
 These companies know that we train people with the skills the industry needs, and they like to meet (and hire) our new developers.

 We will also share other job opportunities we come across, and are on hand if you need to ask for any additional help.